 When many people start weight training programs, they often use traditional or conventional methods that are partly based in fact and partly based in beliefs that have been built up over the years as effective.

 However, the most effective ways to build up muscle quickly use unconventional or creative ways to reach specific goals.
+I would recommend reading our bulking guide for more tips after you read this article.

 There are many creative ways to build muscle quickly and efficiently without having to endure long, arduous training programs.
 In fact, you may find many of these methods to be far simpler, more enjoyable, and achieve even greater results.